bhosalesuraj074/codemind-interview/README.md

 # codemind-interview
-Implementing a search functionality is a crucial features for their preferred dishes. this search functionality thoroughly to ensure it selivers accurate and relavant result.
+Implementing a search functionality is a crucial features for their preferred dishes. this search functionality thoroughly to ensure it selivers accurate and relevant result.